appleseedlab/icse25/README.md

 python3 block_coverage_bar_chart.py
 ```

 ## Figure 1: Average patch coverage of syzkaller, kAFL, and defconfig.

-In this figure, you can the average patch coverage of syzkaller, kAFL, and defconfig.
+(Replication Study)
+Figure 1. depicts the results of a replication study for configuration files used
+by kernel fuzzers syzkaller and kAFL and repaired configuration files.
+We used the syz-kconf utility to generate syzkaller configuration files for each
+commit ID and then used the koverage tool from the kmax tool suite to see whether
+there were lines from the patch commit that were excluded in syzkaller configuration
+file, and if yes, we used klocalizer tool from kmax to "repair" the syzkaller config
+to include those lines as well.
+We performed the same set of steps for the kAFL
+configuration file.
+We took the configuration file mentioned in the kAFL tutorial.
+We measured how much of a patch coverage increase is achieved by the repaired
+configuration file compared to the original Syzkaller and kAFL configuration files
+using the calculate_confidence_intervals.py script.
-The figure is obtained from the results of the replication study.
+Moreover, we plotted a bar chart of the results of the replication experiment using
+calculate_confidence_intervals.py.
+We divided datasets for pairs of Syzkaller and repaired Syzkaller configuration
+files, kAFL and repaired kAFL configuration files, and defconfig and repaired
+defconfig configuration files into three bar groups.
+Patch coverage results of the replication study for each dataset are stored in
+syzkaller_config_patchcoverage.txt, krepair_patchcoverage.txt,
+kafl_config_patchcoverage.txt, kafl_krepair_patchcoverage.txt,
+defconfig_config_patchcoverage.txt, defconfig_krepair_patchcoverage.txt files
+in figure1/ folder.
+All results of the replication study are stored in: #TODO add zenodo link

-To get the figure, you can run the following command:
+To get Figure 1, you can run the following command:
 ```Bash
 bash figure1/get_figure_1.sh
 ```